44A9EC5D-2F22-4524-9317-3D3D1AF64B4A.jpeg

 I hope my art, as well as my gallery space, provides a therapeutic response for my audience and encourages viewers to be present in the moment in order to nurture their genuine connections to people.

-This message isn’t just vital for women and people of color, but for ALL humans during this divisive time in history.
+This message is vital for ALL humans during this divisive time in history.

 Sincerely,